Ayush-code-22/Hackathon/README.md

-# Firebase Studio
+# MediMate

-This is a NextJS starter in Firebase Studio.
+This is an AI-driven public health chatbot application.

 To get started, take a look at src/app/page.tsx.